ericwq/aprilsh/README.md

 There are some goals for this project:

+- UTF-8 support, including [emoji and flag](https://unicode.org/emoji/charts/emoji-list.html) support.
 - Solve the terminal 24bit color problem.
 - Upgrade to [proto3](https://developers.google.com/protocol-buffers/docs/proto3)
-- Prove that golang is capable of programming terminal application.
+- Prove that go is capable of programming terminal application.

 The project name `Aprilsh` is derived from `April+sh`.
 I started this project in April shanghai, it's a remote shell.

+## Status

+- Working on the terminal emulater.

 ## Architecture view